jengalas/bwaf-bbw/about/boardandstaff.md

       of several organizations and is active in the AIA New York Committee on Architecture for Education, Non-Traditional Employment for Women (NEW), and Beverly Willis Architecture Foundation (BWAF).
-  - title: Victoria Rosner, Ph.D.
-    title_role: 'Consulting Historian/ Editor of Pioneering Women of American Architecture '
-    image: "/v1618329946/victoria-rosner-columbia_d4ppc3.jpg"
-    description: |-
-      Victoria Rosner is Dean of Academic Affairs at Columbia University School of General Studies and teaches in the Columbia University Department of English and Comparative Literature.
-Much of her scholarship focuses on modernism across diverse forms of cultural production, notably literature and architecture.
-She is the author, most recently, of Machines for Living: Modernism and Domestic Life (Oxford University Press, 2020).
-      A growing component of her work examines gender in the professions: Victoria is co-editor of Beverly Willis Architecture Foundation’s web-based archive Pioneering Women of American Architecture.
   - title: Kirsten Sibilia, Assoc.
 AIA, LEED AP
     title_role: Officer
     image: "/v1618329835/191218-Sibilia_Kirsten-7042_2019-12-20_12_54_18_qp8tam.jpg"